digitalvisioncz/project-linters/README.md

 `npm login --scope=@digitalvisioncz --registry=https://npm.pkg.github.com`
 It will prompt you to input your GitHub username, password (this will be your [personal access token](https://github.com/settings/tokens/new) with ` read:packages` scope) and public e-mail address.

 ### Install and config
 In the project where you want to use linters, do the following:

-1. Create `.lintstagedrc` and add the following code
+1. Create `.npmrc` and add the following code
 ```PlainText
 @digitalvisioncz:registry=https://npm.pkg.github.com
 ```

 2. Install required linter config(s), for example
 ```sh
 yarn add -D @digitalvisioncz/eslint-config-react
 ```

 3. Add following to your package.json (or add `extends` to your `.eslintrc` or `.stylelintrc` config)
 ```js
 "eslint": {